Residential Food Waste Services

 Do the bags have to be made of plastic?

-Harrison Industries, and its processing facility, Mountainview in Oxnard, both require the use of plastic bags to separate food waste, which need to be tied off and placed in the yard waste containers.
-Paper bags are not allowed, as food waste will leak through the paper bag and contaminate the yard waste.
-At Mountainview, the food waste bags will be opened to remove the food waste, and the empty bags will be landfilled.
-Mountainview does not have the ability to process bags that are labeled “compostable” and all empty food waste bags, even compostable bags, will be landfilled.
+Harrison Industries and its Mountainview processing facility in Oxnard both request the use of plastic bags to separate food waste, which need to be tied off and placed in the yard waste containers.
+We also accept paper bags, but they are less leakproof so not preferred.
+And, while we also accept bags labeled “compostable,” Mountainview does not have the ability to process them and so, like all empty food waste bags, they will be landfilled.

 The best option is to reuse any plastic bags that you already have, such as plastic bread bags, food packaging bags or plastic grocery bags, to collect your food waste.

-While the use of plastic may seem counterintuitive, this program complies with SB 1383, reduces the amount of organic material that is sent to the landfill, and reduces our methane emissions with the lowest impact on cost and space constraints for residents.
+The use of plastic may seem counterintuitive, but this program complies with SB 1383, reducing the amount of organic material that is sent to the landfill, and reduces our methane emissions with the lowest impact on cost and space constraints for residents.

 In the future, we would like to move toward a circular program without plastic, where food waste and green waste can be commingled with soiled paper and other bio-based materials.
 When the Limoneira organics processing facility is complete, we will be able to improve our program and eliminate the need for bagging food waste.